 However, no Brussels Airlines customer should be worried.
 Just read these hopeful words from the airline’s CEO Dieter Vranckx from a recent press release,

 “We are well aware that the last weeks and months have been extremely difficult for our passengers affected by schedule changes or flight cancellations, and we sincerely apologize for the inconveniences caused by overloaded call centers and delays in terms of our response time, especially for the processing of ticket refunds.
 But rest assured, every passenger who is entitled to a refund and who applied for it, will be reimbursed within the coming weeks.”

 How will Brussel Airlines manage future refunds?

-Throughout the pandemic, Brussels Airlines received 400,000 calls to its call center on the back of flight cancelations.
+Throughout the pandemic, Brussels Airlines received more than a million calls to its call center on the back of flight cancelations.
+That’s in comparison to a normal level of 400,000.
 36,000 flights were canceled, affecting some three million passengers.